 Gyungah Jun, Ph.D.

-Assistant Professor, Depts of Medicine (Biomedical Genetics) and Ophthalmology, Boston University School of Medicine
+Assistant Professor, Biomedical Genetics Section, Department of Medicine, Boston University School of Medicine

 M.C.I.S.
 Computer and Information Science, Cleveland State University, Cleveland, OH